Evidence for anisotropy of cosmic acceleration: Redshift-dependence of light curve fitting parameters

-In this work we have used the statistical approach as well as the treatment of lightcurve parameters espoused by Nielsen \emph{et al}~\cite{Nielsen:2015pga}.
-These authors were criticised by Rubin \& Hayden~\cite{Rubin:2016iqe} for using redshift-\emph{independent} distributions for $x_1$ and $c$.
+In this work we have used the statistical approach as well as the treatment of lightcurve parameters espoused by \citet{Nielsen:2015pga}.
+These authors were criticised by \citet{Rubin:2016iqe} for using redshift-\emph{independent} distributions for $x_1$ and $c$.
 In this respect we note the following:

 \begin{enumerate}